 3. Implement Controls

 Once the risk treatment planning has been done, the actual security work starts.
-Depending on how wide the gap is between the actual and the necessary security levels, this might be both work-intensive and time-consuming task.
+Depending on how wide the gap is between the actual and the necessary security levels, this might be both a work-intensive and time-consuming task.
 Therefore it is not unusual to see risk treatment plans that stretch several months or even years.
 During the implementation of the controls, the maturity of the ISMS is improved, and therefore the Statement of Applicability must be updated according to this progress.

 4. Maintaining the Statement of Applicability